anpk12/wildlife/README.md

 on how to install it.

 INSTRUCTIONS
+Upload the entire Anax-MVC folder to your server's webroot folder.
+Edit Anax-MVC/webroot/.htaccess as necessary.
+Create a sqlite3 database somewhere and edit Anax-MVC/app/config/database_sqlite.php to point to the new database.
+Make sure the httpd process has read and write permissions to the database file (use chown and/or chmod).

+Also make sure the following file can be read and written by the httpd process: Anax-MVC/webroot/css/anax-grid/style.less.cache .

+Create a symbolic link in Anax-MVC/webroot called index.php that links to theme.php .

+Now we need to setup the tables.
+This can be done by visiting these setup URLs:

+- webroot/users/setup
+- webroot/tags/setup
+- webroot/questions/setup
+- webroot/answers/setup

-It is implemented in mostly PHP and is heavily based on Anax-MVC by Mikael Roos (see below).
+Wildlife is implemented in mostly PHP and is heavily based on Anax-MVC by Mikael Roos (see below).
 This repo might be seen as a fork of Anax-MVC.